 A police officer executes an arrest citing specific charges.
 The police report, evidence and witness comments are reviewed by the district attorneys office.
 A prosecutor will make a decision on whether or not to drop charges or formally file charges.

-If the prosecutor decides to press charges you need a lawyer.
+If the prosecutor decides to press charges you need to hire a defense lawyer.
 If you hire a defense lawyer, they will contact the prosecutor to discuss your case.
-Ideally, your lawyer can have your case dismissed.
+Ideally, your lawyer can have charges dropped and your case dismissed.
 If the prosecutor insists on formally pressing charges your lawyer may be able to negotiate reduced charges and avoid a jury trial.
 If your lawyer believes the prosecutor is being unreasonable and has a weak case, your lawyer may recommend fighting the charges in court.

 Understanding Types of Criminal Charges

-How Serious Are the Charges and What Are the Consequences?
+How Serious Are the Charges and What Are Potential Consequences?

 Misdemeanor crimes are generally a charge that is punishable by incarceration for one year or less.
 The sentence may be served in county jail or state prison.
 Provisions such as “first-time offender status” sometimes allow for alternative sentencing such as pretrial diversion or probation.
 Pretrial diversion is often given for crimes such as shoplifting, minor drug possession, etc.